alexanderglueck/internet-check/README.md

 npm install
 ```

+Also make sure you have the chromium-browser installed.

 ## Usage

-Adjust the constants in `src/InternetCheck.php` and `src/restart.js` to change your credentials.
+Adjust the constants in `src/InternetCheck.php` and `src/restart.js` to change your credentials / settings.

 Either set up a cronjob to run the init script every minute or manually call the script when your internet is down.